python/cpython/Doc/library/fractions.rst

    of :class:`numbers.Rational` and returns a new :class:`Fraction` instance with value ``numerator/denominator``.
 If *denominator* is :const:`0`, it raises a :exc:`ZeroDivisionError`.
-The following versions require that the parameter has an `as_integer_ratio` method which returns a pair (numerator, denominator).
+The following versions require that the parameter has an :meth:`as_integer_ratio` method which returns a pair (numerator, denominator).
 This assures that for instances of :class:`numbers.Rational`, :class:`float`, or :class:`decimal.Decimal`, a :class:`Fraction` instance with exactly the same value is returned.